“Sorry, honey, but I’m just not in the mood right now,” James told his wife.

 “Of course I love you,” James reassured her.
 “But I just don’t feel like it right now.”

-“You never seem to be in the mood these days.”
+“You never seem to be feel like it these days.”

 “What are you talking about?”
 James asked.
 “We’ve done it three time in the past ten days.”